kosamad/the-meadow-project/README.md

 * Add a note to the site, e.g., information about Mother's Day bookings/delivery.
 * Add a blog post to the site.
 * Control stock.
+* Receive emails from users who contact the business via the contact form(s)

 #### Constraints